hawkinsw/DailyPL/subprograms.md

 1. _Pass by value_: Used to implement in-mode parameters.
 A local variable (from the perspective of the subprogram implementation) with the name of the formal parameter is given _the value_ of the corresponding actual parameter.
 That value is usually obtained by copying the value of the argument into the memory associated with the parameter -- hence the name.
 2. _Pass by result_: Used to implement out-mode parameters.
 A local variable (from the perspective of the subprogram implementation) with the name of the formal parameter is available to the subprogram implementation.
 Upon termination of the subprogram's execution, the value of that local variable is copied to the space associated with the corresponding actual parameter.
 3. _Pass by reference_: Used to implement in-out-mode parameters.
-A local variable (from the perspective of the subprogram) with the name of the formal parameter contains an _access path_ (usually a pointer) to the argument.
+A local variable (from the perspective of the subprogram) with the name of the formal parameter contains an _access path_ (usually a pointer or a reference) to the argument.
 In the subprogram implementation, all accesses/updates to the variable are done through the access path.
 Those accesses/updates are simultaneously visible to the called and the caller.

 There are myriad ways that the choice of implementation methods for parameter passing can cause unexpected behavior.
 The most common issue that arises has to do with _aliasing_.
 When two (or more) names refer to the same variable, those names are said to be aliases.
-An access/update using the _different_ names changes the value of the _same_ variable.
+When there are two or more different names that refer to the same variable, either one can change its value.
 Obviously this can be surprising to the programmer who believes that an assignment statement giving a new value to the variable bound to two _different_ names is changing the value of two different variables.
 Aliasing is such a difficult problem to solve that some languages (C++) put the onus on the programmer to ensure that it never happens and make no guarantees about a program's behavior when aliasing is present.